 History didn't start with a Google search.
 Long before the internet, Dr. Carter G. Woodson established "Negro History Week" in 1926.
 His mission was simple but radical: ensure the contributions of Black Americans weren't erased from the American narrative.
 For decades, that history lived in physical textbooks, community pamphlets, and the stories passed down by elders.

-Fast forward to today, and we’ve traded physical archives for vast digital repositories.
-It’s a win for accessibility, but it brings a new headache: information overload.
-We don't just need access anymore; we need a way to navigate the millions of digitized documents without getting lost in the weeds.
+Today, we have replaced physical archives with vast digital repositories.
+This improves accessibility but brings a new headache: information overload.
+We don't just need access anymore; we need a way to manage millions of digitized documents efficiently.

 Exploring Digital Powerhouses: The Smithsonian and National Archives